 Since the number of services provided by lawyers is often limited, you can record all the revenues in a single income account.
-Tracking income in more details can be enabled by creating new items.
+Tracking income in more detail can be enabled by creating new items.
 These items can track both the revenue and expense associated with a job.

 Although revenues can be recorded in a single income account, expenses need to be recorded in appropriate accounts.
 This means that for different expense types, you must create different expense accounts.

 The only case in which you need multiple income accounts is if you’re also selling food, laundry services, etc. to your customers.
 However, if you host events, then several types of income sources can be generated.
-If types of income generated differ, you should create individual income accounts.
+If the types of income generated differ, you should create individual income accounts.

 Costs on advertising, obtaining permits, housekeeping, and maintenance can be recorded in separate accounts particularly created for each.